Weardale Way Section 9 (Bishop Auckland to Page Bank)

 Description

-From the start in the car park, the route descends steeply to cross the River Wear for the only time on this section, via Newton Cap Bridge, sometimes known as ‘Skirlaw Bridge’ after Walter Skirlaw, Bishop of Durham between 1388-1405, who commissioned it.
-It leaves the road at Comer Terrace to pass directly under the towering Newton Cap Viaduct which spans both the river and a grassed area known as The Batts, one of the oldest parts of Bishop Auckland.
-Although the trail doesn’t visit the town centre it’s possible to see more of its distinctive landmarks: its newest and tallest – the asymmetrical Auckland Tower – and possibly its oldest and most venerable – Auckland Castle – which started life as a humble hunting lodge for the Bishop of Durham.
+From the start on Bridge Road, Bishop Auckland, the route descends steeply to cross the River Wear for the only time on this section, over Newton Cap Bridge (also known as ‘Skirlaw Bridge’ after Walter Skirlaw, Bishop of Durham (1388-1405), who commissioned it).
+Leaving the main road at Comer Terrace, for an access road, the route passes directly under the towering Newton Cap Viaduct which spans both the river and a grassed area known as The Batts – one of the oldest parts of Bishop Auckland.
+While the Weardale Way doesn’t actually visit the town centre, it’s possible to see more of the town’s landmarks from it: there’s the asymmetrical Auckland Tower (it’s newest landmark) and Auckland Castle or Palace, possibly its oldest and certainly its most venerable.

-After passing the Kynren event site you’ll reach the part of the trail where the Weardale Way intersects with Dere Street, the strategic supply route that the Romans built between York and the Antonine Wall in Scotland.
-Such was its importance that it was defended by forts along its entire length, including the one at Binchester or Vinovia, directly across the river.
+After passing Kynren’s 11-Arches event site the trail arrives at the point where it intersects with Dere Street, a strategic supply route built by the Romans, between York and the Antonine Wall in Scotland.
+Such was its importance that it was defended by forts along its entire length, including Vinovia, at Binchester, directly across the river.
+Indeed, it’s believed that footings belonging to the stone bridge built by the Romans are still be found in the riverbed close by.